jmostovoy/thermo_ai/README.md

 </ol>

 In "pdf_score_extraction", you will find previously written code that may be helpful for extracting all relevant scores & score-related metrics from existing patient reports.

+In "examples", you will find 4 anonymized breast exam examples.
+The entire database consists of over 54,000 such exams.